How To Make Money With MMA Betting: A Quick-Start Tutorial

 But suppose he squares off against a solid defender who has exceptional stamina.
 In this case, his “balls to the wall” approach might actually be a liability.

-Here’s the takeaway: before you place a wager, research each fighter’s strengths and weaknesses, and how he or she matches up against his or her competitor.
-Then, handicap accordingly.
+Before placing a wager, research each fighter’s strengths and weaknesses, and how he or she matches up against his or her competitor.
+From there, you should have a head start on handicapping accordingly.

 The Inherent Risk Of Betting On Favorites